zowe/docs-site/docs/user-guide/configure-certificates.md

 - Use the `zowe-setup-certificate.sh` script only.

-  - This is an identical flow as configuration of certificates in UNIX files keystores except that two new environment variables have to be set in the `zowe-setup-certificates.env` file.
+  - This is an identical flow as configuration of certificates in UNIX files keystores except that two new environment variables must be set in the `zowe-setup-certificates.env` file.
   - Caller of the `zowe-setup-certificate.sh` script must have appropriate permissions to the `IRR.DIGTCERT.*` resources.
   - This `zowe-setup-certificate.sh` script is common to security products RACF, Top Secret, and ACF2.
   - Maintenance for ACF2 ([SO11887](https://support.broadcom.com/download-center/solution-detail.html?aparNo=SO11887&os=z%2FOS))